Velomotion logo Velomotion small logo

 It is also possible to choose an alternative luggage rack.
 This is attached to the main frame, so it is protected from shocks and offers more space than the standard carrier.
 There is also an additional charge of 200 euros for this.

-Instead of the minimalist luggage rack on our test bike, Mustache also offers a larger version.
+Instead of the minimalist luggage rack on our test bike, it offers Moustache also a larger version.

-In practice, the Mustache J is particularly impressive due to its very high level of comfort at a leisurely pace.
-The chassis allows the bike to glide over poor cycle paths and easy forest roads and should therefore make many touring riders happy.
-However, if you venture onto real trails, the bike quickly reaches its limits, also because of the limiting, unsprung drive swing arm.
+In practice, this can Moustache The J will impress above all with its very high level of comfort at a relaxed pace.
+The suspension allows the bike to glide smoothly over poor bike paths and easy forest roads, which should make many touring cyclists very happy.
+However, if you venture onto real trails, the bike quickly reaches its limits, partly due to the rigid swingarm that limits performance in these conditions.

 The Enviolo hub gear installed in our configuration showed both light and shadow in the test: On the one hand, there was its high level of shifting comfort and the carefree operation in conjunction with the carbon belt.
 On the other hand, its comparatively small range limits the area of application somewhat, especially in combination with the slightly weaker Performance Line motor, the J runs out of breath quite quickly on steep inclines.
 In our opinion, the ergonomics of the twist grip are also not optimal.
 So if you live in hilly regions or are looking for a companion for the mountains, you should choose the cheaper derailleur gear.